Michael Avenatti On His Presidential Chances And Policies: ‘I Should Be Taken Seriously’

 “There are a number of reasons I should be taken seriously.
 For over 18 years, I’ve been fighting on behalf of Davids versus Goliaths, some of the largest corporations in the world, con men, fraudsters.
 I’ve had great success.”

-Also in an apparent dig at president Trump who had no history in public service before he became president, Avenatti said that his history of having represented various clients as a lawyer will hold him in good stead.
+Also in an apparent dig at President Trump, who had no history in public service before he became president, Avenatti said that his history of having represented various clients as a lawyer will hold him in good stead.

 “I’m a student of the law,” he said.